miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Stopped Empire hotel TV from being turned off because of lighting.
 Added floor number to suite names in computer and numbers to floors.
 Improved Empire Hotel mafia TV room sound switch and music radius.
-Gave Jezebel a Glock so she can hurt you when you jump on the bed.
+Gave Jezebel a Glock to hurt you on bed and stopped vanishing Dima.

 Malkavian Mansion:
 +Restored leaf, smoke, maze room and bed trigger to Grout's mansion.
-+Added taxi to maps and fixed jars transparency at Grout's mansion.
++Added aura for Grout's wife and fixed jars transparency problems.
 Fixed possible crash on leaving, Obfuscate freeze and candle skins.
 Disabled Grout's trigger after use to improve Comp Mod compability.
 Corrected Grout's wife tube and hid secret door icons in basement.